-Gloria Pettigrew paces the Persian carpet in front of the night windows.
-A fire is banked up in the drawing-room.
-She’s called Barry Plumb’s flat in Dampford, but the phone just rings.
-She’s left the curtains open in the hope of seeing his headlights on the hill.
+It’s now 10:14 p.m.
+Headmistress Gloria Pettigrew paces the Persian carpet in front of the night windows.
+A fire is banked up in the drawing room.
+She’s called Barry Plumb’s number in Dampford, but the phone just rings.
+There’s no mobile service in North Rompshire.
+She’s left the curtains open hoping to see his headlights on the hill.
 But there’s been no traffic for hours.

-She stops pacing and stares into the blackness.
+She stops pacing and comes to a decision.

-Claire Tweedy is Gloria’s old school chum all the way from Warmsley some 20 miles distant, so she’s staying a week.
-She’s keen to do some striding around the wild country with the dogs.
+Claire Tweedy is Gloria’s old school chum all the way from Warmsley some forty-five miles distant, so she’s staying a week.
+She’s keen to ride around the wild country with the dogs.

 “Buck up, old girl.
 He’s probably just gone off,” says Claire.